UK Council for Psychotherapy

 Psychotherapy and counselling in Central London, Camden, Kings Cross - self-sabotage, self destructive behavior in women, in men, self sabotage syndrome, self-destructive tendencies

 Creating Dramas, Causing A Drama Some of us may need to be the centre of attention, making everything about us, even if it means creating a crisis.
 We may get ourselves in trouble as if acting from a sense of learnt helplessness, become temporarily like a victim, so we get rescued or pit others against each other, enjoying witnessing the fall-out.
-Experiencing the dramas of life can be enjoyable & fun, yet some of us may be hooked on creating heavy melodramas, where lightening up, not taking things so seriously, being humorous, playful about things, may be a challenge.
+Experiencing the dramas of life can be enjoyable & fun, yet some of us may be hooked on creating heavy melodramas, where lightening up, not taking things so seriously, being humorous, playful about things, taking responsibility, may be a challenge.
 Our self-sabotaging behaviour, self-destructive behaviour may at some level excite us - it gives us things to come up against, get a reaction.
 Some of us can like the dramas we create - even "getting off" on them.
 We may find them engaging, exciting, questioning why we would want to stop these.
 Yet highly sensitive inside (HSP), we may also feel as if we are speeding along a very rocky sea.
 Our relationship may carry dramas and be high maintenance.
 The counselling & psychotherapy can explore what else may lie behind the dramas we create which may also be related to our attachment style, e.g. disorganised, disorientated.
-Exploring the footprints we make, want to leave behind may be important for us.
+We may want to explore the footprints we make and want to leave behind may be important for us.
 (See also Taking Charge Of Our Emotional Security, Our Or Others Dramas - Emotional Control)

 Psychotherapy & counselling London, Camden, Kings Cross - self-sabotage, self destructive behavior, self-destructive tendencies, Author: SuSanA Secretariat, Title: Hole Dug For A Pit Latrine